 the shape of the Universe.Scientific American (Jan 23, 2014)

-people with the same social, economic, or educational status
+people with the same social or economic status

 Metro Post employees, and those who deliver packages on Sunday for Amazon, are part of a new